 On Christmas Eve my mother served this torta caprese — a flourless, chocolate-almond torte originating from the Isle of Capri — for dessert.
-If this is any indication of how it was received, not a single person sitting at the table, nine in total, turned down seconds.
+Not a single person sitting at the table, nine in total, turned down seconds.
 Later that evening, Santa even helped himself to thirds.

-I love this class of cakes, those that can stand on their own, that don’t beg for layers of buttercream, pools of crème pâtissière, glazes of chocolate ganache or even dollops of whipped cream.
+I love this class of cakes, those that can stand on their own, that don’t beg for layers of buttercream, pools of crème pâtissière, or glazes of chocolate ganache.
 This one, like the orange-and-olive oil cake and the Chez Panisse almond torte, fits into this class.

 Source: The Best American Recipes 1999

 Notes: Like the orange-and-olive oil cake and the Chez Panisse almond torte, this one stays moist and delicious for days, so don’t be afraid to make it ahead of time.
 If you are abstaining from alcohol, the Grand Marnier, or other liqueur, is truly optional — delicious and moist with or without.

 Chocolate: I like the Guittard 74% cacao wafers.
 No need to chop if you use the wafers.
 I also have success simply pouring the hot melted butter over the wafers in a bowl, letting them sit for a minute, then stirring.